GRFU Safeguarding Manager (NORTH): Emma Jones

 The Play it Safe course is £15 and, subject to requirements, can be run throughout the season.
 GRFU offer a 100% subsidy on the cost of this course, on completion.

-The In Touch Course can be attended by any club official, but is specifically targeted at Club Safeguarding Officers and Assistants.
+In Touch - this course can be attended by any club official, but is specifically targeted at Club Safeguarding Officers and Assistants.
 This is a free, 3 hour course designed to:

 Define and explain role and responsibility of an RFU Club Safeguarding Officer